ScriptdJim/Project-amagram/README.md

 > cd Project-solution

 Run these to check if the necessary installations have been installed.
-# view all existing profile names.
+// View all existing profile names.
 > aws configure list-profiles
 if there are any available profiles, choose one and begin step 2, If not begin step 1.